Pawsnfind/back-end/README.md

     *  STAGING_DB - optional development db for using functionality not available in SQLite
     *  NODE_ENV - set to "development" until ready for "production"
     *  JWT_SECRET - you can generate this by using a python shell and running import random''.join([random.SystemRandom().choice('abcdefghijklmnopqrstuvwxyz0123456789!@#\$%^&amp;*(-*=+)') for i in range(50)])
-    *  SENDGRID_API_KEY - this is generated in your Sendgrid account
     *  stripe_secret - this is generated in the Stripe dashboard

 ## Contributing